 Because SaaS products do not need to be run on specific computers or from a particular office space, users can access them from any device, anywhere.
 The only requirement is an internet connection for employees to have access to the digital workplace.

-Because of the flexibility of a cloud solution, which can be rented as needed, there are multiple financial benefits.
+Because of the flexibility of a Cloud solution, which can be rented as needed, there are multiple financial benefits of SaaS software.
 Some of these include:

 - Capacity expansion without restructuring costs

 - Reduce the risk of costs incurred due to service interruptions or security incidents, in regards to SaaS versus on premise solutions

 Employee adoption of new processes and technology can be a struggle, particularly for deskless employees that rely on their mobile device for workplace communications.